Sudeepam97/markdown_notes/README.md

 # Cheat Sheets

-Some notes I made while learning a few things.
+Some (not very good) notes I made while learning a few things.